qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 The parabolic indicator generates buy or sell signals when the position of the dots moves from one side of the asset's price to the other.

 - If PSAR is ABOVE underlying price, we go short on the ATM CALL option and if PSAR is BELOW underlying price, we go short on the ATM PUT option.
+- This Backtest was initially performed on equity.

 ## Objective:
 To capture the trend indicated by PSAR indicator.